SamieiSara/covid19-substance-use-healthcare-analytics/README.md

 **Pipeline:** Raw CIHI Excel → Python cleaning & validation → CSV exports → Power BI dashboard

 ---
 ## How to Run
+Dashboard screenshots are shown above — no software needed to view the results.

+To explore the interactive version yourself:
-1. Download the CIHI data table: `unintended-consequences-covid-19-substance-use-data-table-en.xlsx`
+1. Download the CIHI data table (included in `/data`): `unintended-consequences-covid-19-substance-use-data-table-en.xlsx`
-2. Run `eda_review.py` to generate cleaned tables and exploratory charts
+2. Run `EDA_trend_analysis.py` — this validates the data, generates exploratory charts, and exports 5 cleaned CSVs to `data/cleaned/`
-3. Open `dashboard.pbix` in Power BI Desktop to explore the interactive report
+3. Open `Substance_Use_Dashboard.pbix` in Power BI Desktop (free download) — it imports directly from `data/cleaned/`

 ---